The Professor’s Guide to Type 1 Diabetes

 - glucagon – a hormone injection to quickly elevate low blood sugar

 - blood glucose meter – a device that (manually) measures blood glucose levels with a drop of blood on a test strip

 - fast-acting sugar to treat a low – a food or drink high in carbohydrates

 - syringes, insulin pens or supplies for an insulin pump

-- continuous glucose monitor (CGM) – a device that continually tracks glucose levels (every five minutes).
+- continuous glucose monitor (CGM) – a device that continually tracks blood glucose levels (every five minutes).

 - insulin pump – a device that delivers insulin via chord or directly through device which is secured to student